 I don’t think it’s a huge secret: I love clothes.
 I spend most of my “fun” money on fashion related things, so when I heard about the concept of renting a wardrobe, I was completely intrigued.
-Entire Armoire, a Seattle-based clothing rental service which I’ll be sharing more about in this Armoire review.
+Enter Armoire, a Seattle-based clothing rental service which I’ll be sharing more about in this review!

 Despite the lack of color my “stylist” automatically assigned me, the staff promised that their service would learn my style over time and recommend things that were more my style.
 (My “stylist” is actually a computer-generated algorithm, which is one of the things that Armoire prides itself on.)
 When an offer to sign up for just $49 popped up a few weeks later, it was the push I needed to give the service a try.